 Too many people = too many opinions.
 Remember, the wedding is ultimately about you and your partner, so you should come prepared to make big decisions and choose the options that will make you happy.

 Have the menu (mostly) determined before the tasting.

-Your concept and choices should be mostly finalized, you just want to confirm option A vs. option B. If you’re tasting tons of dishes, it easy to get overwhelmed and there’s a chance you might fall in love with everything – which could easily blow your budget.
+Your concept and choices should be mostly finalized before your appointment.
+A tasting will help you choose between options A and B. If you’re tasting a ton of dishes, it can be easy to get overwhelmed.
+Plus, there’s a chance you might fall in love with everything and blow your budget.

 Photo by Jen and Chris Creed Photography